stkrolikiewicz/little-lemon-restaurant/README.md

 # Little Lemon Restaurant

 ## Introduction
+Responsive web page of Little Lemon Restaurant.
-Feature of a Little Lemon Restaurant web application responsible for reserving a table by clients.
+The project have already developed hompage and a feature responsible for reserving a table by clients.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).